xapax/security/list_of_common_ports.md

 Then you can mount the filesystem to your machine using the following command

 ```
+mount 192.168.1.109:/ /tmp/NFS
 mount -t 192.168.1.109:/ /tmp/NFS
 ```

 Now we can go to /tmp/NFS and check out /etc/passwd, and add and remove files.

+This can be used to escalate privileges if it is not correct configured.
+Check chapter on Linux Privilege Escalation.

 ## Port 2100 - Oracle XML DB